psadmin-io/ps-vagabond/README.md

 #### config.rb (required) ####

 The `config.rb` file is what Vagabond will use to determine how to go about setting up the base configuration of your virtual machine.
 Although some of the settings are optional, you'll need to provide your MOS credentials and the Patch ID for the PUM DPK you wish to use.
-The Patch ID can be found on [pum homepage](https://support.oracle.com/epmos/faces/DocumentDisplay?id=1641843.2).
+The Patch ID for each application can be found on the [pum homepage](https://support.oracle.com/epmos/faces/DocumentDisplay?id=1641843.2).
 When copying the Patch ID, be sure to select the "Native OS" one.

 ```ruby
 ##############